Veykril/tlborm/src/macros/minutiae/hygiene.md

 # Hygiene

-Macros in Rust are *partially* hygienic.
+`macro_rules!` macros in Rust are *partially* hygienic.
 Specifically, they are hygienic when it comes to most identifiers, but *not* when it comes to generic type parameters or lifetimes.

 Hygiene works by attaching an invisible "syntax context" value to all identifiers.
 When two identifiers are compared, *both* the identifiers' textural names *and* syntax contexts must be